MatthewL246/pretendo-docker/README.md

   - Use the official certificate for Juxt by running `./scripts/upload-3ds-files.sh --reset`
   - Disable the custom proxy settings on the console.
   - Switch to your official Pretendo Friends account by running the `FriendsAccountSwitcher` script in GodMode9.
-- To connect to Nintendo's servers, use Nimbus to switch to Nintendo Network and disable the proxy settings.
+- To connect to Nintendo's servers:
+  - Disable the custom proxy settings on the console.
+  - Switch to your Nintendo Friends account by running the `FriendsAccountSwitcher` script in GodMode9.

+Note that you don't need to run Nimbus again - everything is handled by the Friends account switcher script.
+Running Nimbus again will cause your currently-active Friends account to no longer match the last-saved slot name, which means that it will be overwritten with a save that doesn't match the name.

 ## Uninstalling